Sourdough Discard Lemon Blueberry Rolls

 Spread the cooled blueberry compote evenly across the surface, leaving a ½-inch border at the top again.
 Sprinkle with extra lemon zest if desired.

-Place the rolls in a greased 10×10-inch pan (or round pan for a tighter fit), or alternatively you can place into parchement lined 12 cup muffin pan.
+Place the rolls in a greased 9×13 pan, or alternatively you can place into parchment lined 12 cup muffin pan.

 Bake immediately at 350°F (175°C) for 30 minutes, or until golden brown and the centers are fully baked (internal temp 190–200°F / 88–93°C).
 You may see some butter still on the top, that’s okay this will soak into the rolls.
-If you push on roll with your finger, bread should be firm to check for doneness.
+If you push on the center of the roll with your finger, bread should be firm to check for doneness.

 Let cool in the pan for 10–15 minutes before glazing.